cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

       * if we're going for (future-proof) solution where max lanes can be configurable, we need to refactor method `TxWaitChan` (or the code that sends the data to that channel) to manage the lane priority there.
         In this case, the broadcast goroutine will be mainly unmodified.
-* Reap flow
-  * TXs are reaped from higher-priority lanes first, in FIFO order.
-  * We go from the reap loop (currently just one), to probably a nested one
-    * the outer loop goes through all TX lists (remember, one per lane), in decreasing priority order
-    * the current `break` statements in the inner loop (limit of bytes or gas reached), should also break from the outer loop
-* Exit flow (Update, Re-Check).
-Update: remove tx unconditionally; Re-Check: remove only if App says TX is now invalid
-  * Transactions in higher-priority lanes are processed (updated) first.
-  * Depends on how the multiple TX lists are implemented (see discussion above)
-  * Update contains Re-check at the end
-  * Remember Update is done while holding the mempool lock (no new CheckTx calls... they have to wait)
-  * Changes:
-    * We could update the different TX lists in parallel
-    * `Update` method (implementing `Update` method in `Mempool` interface) is implemented by `CListMempool` so
-      * If we go for several `CListMempool`s, then we'll have to call `Update` on each of them with all the TXs every time
-        * or move `Update` method out of `CListMempool` (where?)
-      * Also, the way we will do `ReCheck` would be complicated if we had N `Update` calls
-        * We will do `ReCheck` lane-by-lane, in FIFO order within a lane
-      * So, this seems to make us lean toward: one `CListMempool` containing N `txs` lists
-* Each lane informs consensus when there are txs available.
-  *  `TxsAvailable` is in our laundry list

-ADR: Core part of detailed design.
-Bullets will likely become subsections

 ### Who defines lanes and priorities

-The list of lanes and their priorities, are consensus parameters?
-Are defined by the app?

-There are three options for _where_ to configure lanes and priorities:
-1. `config.toml` / `app.toml`
-  * It does not make sense for different nodes to have different lane configurations, so definitely we don't want 1.
-2. `ConsensusParams`
-  * If we can change lane info via `ConsensusParams`, CometBFT's mempool needs logic for changing lanes dynamically (complex, not really appealing for MVP).
-  * The process of updating lane info would be very complex and cumbersome:
-      * To update lanes, you'd need to pass _two_ governance proposals
-        1. Upgrade the app, because the lane classification logic (so, the app's code) needs to know the lane config beforehand.
-        2. Then upgrade the lanes via `ConsensusParams`.
-      * Also, not clear in which order: community should be careful not to break performance between the passing of both proposals.
-      * The `gov` module may allow the two things to be shipped in the same gov proposal, but, if we need to do it that way, what's the point in having lanes in `ConsensusParams`?
-3. Hardcoded in the application.
-Info passed to CometBFT during handshake.
-  * Simple lane update cycle: one software update gov proposal.
-  * CometBFT doesn't need to deal with dynamic lane changes: it just needs to set up lanes when starting up (whether afresh, or recovery).
-  * Currently, one of the conditions for the handshake to succeed is that there must exist an intersection of p2p channels.

-Conclusion: number 3 is the best option.
-  * lane info is "hardcoded" in the app's logic
-  * lane info is passed to CometBFT during handshake

 What does lane info (passed to CometBFT) would look like?
   * Current state of discussions.